Rihanna Shows Off Her Bountiful Backside While Rocking Savage X Fenty On Instagram

 Rihanna is showing her Instagram followers that she is always the best model for her own collection.

-The multitalented star posed for Instagram wearing a black set by her lingerie line Savage X Fenty.
-The black bra and yoga pants set has the name of the line on it and is covered in silver glitter.
+The multi-talented star posed for Instagram wearing a black set from her lingerie line, Savage X Fenty.
+The black bra-and-yoga pants set has the name of the line on it and is covered in silver glitter.
 The entire set also has glitter throughout.
 Rihanna is the one stealing the show in the photo, though, as she poses on all fours with her derriere poking out.
 She is looking at the mirror in the snapshot as her long, dark red hair flows down her back.
 Her face has a subtle makeup look, with light eyeshadow and dark lipstick.
 For accessories, the “Work” singer paired the look with hoop earrings and several bracelets.

 At the time of writing, the post from Rihanna received more than 3 million likes.
 The post also received more than 20,000 comments from Rihanna’s fans.